kind-grape/gitlab_build/doc/installation/deployment.md

   --set global.hosts.externalIP=10.10.10.10 \
   --set certmanager-issuer.email=me@example.com
 ```
 NOTE: **Note**:
+If using Helm v2, the stable repository is installed by Helm automatically.
+There are no adverse effects if it is added again.

+NOTE: **Note**:
 If `helm install` is used there is a slight difference in the way